-The school provides classes during the following hours:

-Monday through Sunday 8:00 a.m.-10:00 p.m.
+The school provides classes during the following hours:Monday through Sunday8:00 a.m.-10:00 p.m.

 Administration offices are open from 9 a.m. until 5 p.m., Monday through Thursday.
-Friday's 8:00 am 1:00pm

 STARTS - Weekday class start dates occur on Monday, except in the case of an observed holiday when the school is closed.